ARCHER2-HPC/archer2-website/support-access/status.md

 ## Current Issues

-No current issues
+### Thursday 14th January 2021 09:45

+HPE/Cray are investigating another issue on a key backend server on the ARCHER four-cabinet service.
+This is causing instability in running jobs on the system so we have stopped any new jobs starting while investigations take place.
+We will update you once we have further information.
+We apologise for the inconvenience caused.

 ## Recently Resolved Issues

-### Wednesday 13th January 2021 17:00

-An issue on a key backend server on the ARCHER2 4-Cabinet service caused instability in running jobs on the system so we stopped any new jobs starting while investigations took place.
-The affected nodes have been rebooted and new work is once again being scheduled.
-We apologise for the inconvenience caused.
+No recent issues

 ## Upcoming Maintenance Sessions